oroinc/documentation/dev_guide/emails/sending_emails.rst

 --------------------

 Sometimes you want to receive e-mails when entities of a particular class are written to the database.
-To achieve this the OroPlatform comes with the NotificationBundle.
+To achieve this OroPlatform comes with the NotificationBundle.
 This bundle registers an event listener that is executed whenever a Doctrine entity is created, updated or removed.

 To be notified by such an event, you have to create an